 What to expect at the end of this stage?

-Special thanks to Potomac Park Retreat and Conference Center for sponsoring this article.
+Special thanks to Potomac Park Retreat and Conference Center for making this participation game article possible.